thehyve/transmart-core/README.md

 exist, but it will nevertheless attempt to create the directories where it thinks the tablespaces should be according to `$TABLESPACES`.

-Note that if the tablespaces directories do not already exist and are assigned the correct owner (i.e., the user PostgreSQL runs as), then the install target will run into problems when attempting to create the tablespaces.
+Note that if the tablespaces directories do not already exist or are not assigned the correct owner (i.e., the user PostgreSQL runs as), then the install target will run into problems when attempting to create the tablespaces.
 If the user PostgreSQL runs as and the user running the targets are not the same AND the tablespace directories do not already exist, then manual intervention is necessary for creating all the tablespaces' directories and assigning them the correct owner.

 ### Drop the database